Stable infrastructure starts here | −15% on static datacenter proxies with promo code SYSTEM

 Data parsing: What it is and how it works

 In today’s fast-paced world, businesses, marketers, and researchers rely on vast amounts of information to stay competitive.
 But how do you gather data scattered across hundreds of websites?
 The answer is data parsing.
 This technology enables the automatic extraction of specific data from web pages.
-In this article, we’ll explain what data parsing is, when to use it, the risks involved, and the best tools to choose—all in simple terms.
+Web scraping is a related process that involves collecting web data from websites, which is then parsed and transformed for further use.

 Why data parsing matters: Key goals and use cases